joshuacox/skill-na-show/README.md

 ## Examples
 * "Play the No Agenda show!"
+* "Play the best podcast in the universe!"
 * "Play a random No Agenda show!"
 * "Play the penultimate No Agenda show!"
 * "Play the third No Agenda show!"